The first thing you want to do AFTER deciding what your website is going to be about is a DOMAIN name.

 OK, you’ve bought your domain and it will appear in your Domain manager inside of your GoDaddy account.

 It will sit here until you get hosting.
-I don’t recommended GoDaddy as the host for your website.
+I don’t recommend GoDaddy as the host for your website.
 There are far better ones out there which I’ll get to in another post.

-Clicking on the little drop down arrow will reveal a list.
-All you will want to be concerned with here is the Set Nameserves link.
+Clicking on the little drop-down arrow will reveal a list.
+All you will want to be concerned with here is the Set Nameservers link.

 Basically, this is where your domain points to your host so it can become ‘live’ on the web.
 You will need to change this once you have a hosting account.